csci-1301/csci-1301.github.io/labs/FirstProgram/readme.md

 #.
 Create a new line.
 #.
 Type `Console` then pause
 #.
 After a short moment, an auto-completion feature that displays suggestions and messages should display.
 This is a common IDE feature to help the programmer.
 You'll probably end up using it a lot, but let's not worry about it for now.
 #.
-Type in `.Wri` after `Console` (don't forget the period!) and notice the good suggestions: you actually want to write `WriteLine`!
+Type in `.Wri` after `Console` (do not forget the period!) and notice the good suggestions: you actually want to write `WriteLine`!
 Either finish writing `WriteLine` or select it from the menu that appears.
 #.
 Now type an open parenthesis, i.e. `(`, and notice that it is closed for you automatically.
 #.
-Type a `string` of your choice between those two parenthesis, i.e. something like `"This is my first message"` (and don't forget the quotes).
+Type a `string` of your choice between those two parenthesis, i.e. something like `"This is my first message"` (and do not forget the quotes).

     At this point, your `Main` method should look like this: